Filter by

 Dec 9, 2014

 MLF Bacteria – Efficient Contributors to WinestyleThe effects of malolactic fermentation (MLF) on wine aroma and chemical properties of Australian Cabernet Sauvignon were explored at the AWRI , by inoculation with different selected Oenococcus oeni.
-Significant compositional differences occurred in response to the different MLF treatments and strain dependent changes in volatile aroma compounds were observed.
-Increases in fruity esters were associated […]
+Significant compositional differences occurred in response to the different MLF treatments and […]

 Nov 6, 2014